Icinga/ansible-collection-icinga/doc/role-icingadb/role-icingadb.md

   hosts: icingadb
   become: true
   vars:
-    icingadb_database_import_schema: true  # Import the schema into the database
+    icingadb_database_import_schema: true  # Import the schema into the database.
+    icingadb_database_type: mysql # Must be set or the import will be skipped.

   roles:
     - role: icinga.icinga.icingadb